Table of Contents

 Similarly for moving files mv Command is used

-Termux also Supports zipping and Unzipping of Zip files
+Termux also Supports the zipping and Unzipping of Zip files

 For that zip , unzip Commands are used